mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 And baam!!
 You got a 3D Cube.
 To find example is somewhat challenging and fun.
 It was the same concept as reading code, but where do I find it?.

-There are many places that I do look for when to find code example.
+There are many places that I do look to find code example.
 Here are some list:

 1. Their documentation
 2. Test/example folder
 3. The source code comments
 4. Searching on the internet

-Your library documentation are sometimes good enough to find an example, but if you want some advanced stuff you must learn something to its details!
+Your library documentation sometimes good enough to find an example, but if you want some advanced stuff you must learn something to its details!
 There are no shortcut.
-Read the docs carefully to find the true meaning of calling a function.
+Read the docs carefully to find the true meaning of calling an API.

 Most library had a `test` folder it contain code to test the library.
-Learn to read the test, it sometimes describe most all scenario on how to use the library.
+Learn to read the test, it sometimes describe most of all scenario on how to use the library.
 Here I clip it from dayjs source code:

 ```
 it('Format invalid date', () => {